UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

   print("twelve divided by 5 is:")
   print(12 // 5)

 What is the difference between ``12 / 5`` and ``12 // 5`` ?
+Run your this code and find out.

-Order of operations
+Order of Operations
 -------------------

-Python follows the standard rules of operator precedence -- which operations are performed first when there are a bunch in a row:
+Python follows the standard rules of "operator precedence" from algebra -- which operations are performed first when there are a bunch in a row:

 https://en.wikipedia.org/wiki/Order_of_operations